Taking a road trip around the USA, or anywhere, will be one of the most epic and memorable trips you’ll take—no doubt.

 Breakfast is 1-2 of the following items:

 - Boiled eggs (we preboiled all of them at once and kept them in the fridge)

 - Bread /bagels (untoasted because ain’t nobody got time for that…nor a toaster)

 - Oatmeal with fruit and granola

 Lunch was always a sandwich and or a snack such as:

 Dinner is one of the following:

-- Lentils and rice (found these amazing, tasty and easy packets to make lentils and rice, literally takes 2 minutes and it’s healthy)
+- Lentils and rice (found these amazing, tasty, and easy to make packets to make lentils and rice, literally takes 2 minutes and it’s healthy)

 - Pasta and sauce